Turkey Spinach Meatballs and Spaghetti

 - High protein meal.
 This is great high protein meal that is filling and yet it doesn’t feel super heavy — thanks to using ground turkey.

-- Olive Oil: The olive oil is used to grease the pan for cooking the meatballs.
+- Olive Oil: The olive oil is used to grease the pan for cooking the spinach turkey meatballs.
 I’d also recommend using a good nonstick pan or else the meatballs will stick to the pan (yes, even if you are using oil) and the’ll begin to fall apart.

 - Ground Turkey: This recipe uses 2 lbs ground turkey.
 It makes a lot of meatballs!